Researched while I was living in Phnom Penh in 2016 and updated for 2018, here’s my ultimate list of free things to do in Phnom Penh, Cambodia!

 31. Explore the White Building.
 While you shouldn’t really venture inside alone (mainly because it would be impolite), Khmer Architecture Tours can organise to accompany you inside Cambodia’s most famous housing commune.
 There’s a lot to see from street level too, with barbers, market vendors and all manner of industry set up along the White Building’s periphery.
 The Vann Molyvann-designed commune is also home to a thriving community of artists who regularly participate in guerilla street art projects and community events.
 (UPDATE 2017: Sadly, the White Building is no more.
 This Phnom Penh icon was demolished in July 2017.)

 32. Practice your salsa.
 Doors on Street 84 is a wildly popular restaurant that serves Basque-style tapas and award-winning cocktails.
-Set to the tune of live Latin music, their monthly salsa nights have been known to run into the wee hours of the morning.
+Set to the tune of live Latin music, their monthly salsa dance party nights have been known to run into the wee hours of the morning.

 33. Get your nails done for a good cause.
 As if managing two of the best restaurants in town wasn’t enough, Friends International also runs a Nail Bar that offers vocational training to young, disadvantaged Cambodians.
 Nails & Cocktails events are on most Sundays at Romdeng; you can use the pool for free and get an express mani and pedi for just $8.50.

 34. See a photography exhibition at Java Cafe.
 Both branches of this Phnom Penh coffee house host photography and painting exhibitions by French and Khmer artists.
 Look out for free opening night events if you want to brush shoulders with the city’s creative set.